Meditation: Managing scanxiety

 You can also find someone to talk to through myCancerConnection, MD Anderson’s cancer support community.

-Try a relaxation technique
+Try meditation or another relaxation technique

 It is important to find ways of relaxing that work for you.

-Try meditation or some low impact exercise.
+Try meditation or some low-impact exercise.
 This can help you to stay in the present and feel more in control.

 You may even be able to use breathing exercises during the test.